PrenyaNyan/WaifuTrade/README.md

 # WaifuTrade
-DeusExMachiNyan came down to earth and made this site
+DeusExMachiNyan came down to earth and made this website